Death of Cleopatra

-The death of Cleopatra VII, the last ruler of Ptolemaic Egypt, occurred on either 10 or 12 August, 30 BC, in Alexandria, when she was 39 years old.
-According to popular belief, Cleopatra killed herself by allowing an asp (Egyptian cobra) to bite her, but for the Roman-era writers Strabo, Plutarch, and Cassius Dio, Cleopatra poisoned herself using either a toxic ointment or by introducing the poison with a sharp implement such as a hairpin.
-Modern scholars debate the validity of ancient reports involving snakebites as the cause of death and if she was murdered or not.
-Some academics hypothesize that her Roman political rival Octavian forced her to kill herself in a manner of her choosing.
+Cleopatra VII, the last ruler of the Ptolemaic Kingdom of Egypt, died on either 10 or 12 August, 30 BC, in Alexandria, when she was 39 years old.
+According to popular belief, Cleopatra killed herself by allowing an asp (Egyptian cobra) to bite her, but according to the Roman-era writers Strabo, Plutarch, and Cassius Dio, Cleopatra poisoned herself using either a toxic ointment or by introducing the poison with a sharp implement such as a hairpin.
+Modern scholars debate the validity of ancient reports involving snakebites as the cause of death and whether she was murdered.
+Some academics hypothesize that her Roman political rival Augustus (Octavian) forced her to kill herself in a manner of her choosing.
 The location of Cleopatra's tomb is unknown.
 It was recorded that Octavian allowed for her and her husband, the Roman politician and general Mark Antony, who stabbed himself with a sword, to be buried together properly.